tobiwein/save-secret/README.md

 This GitHub Action can be used to create or update a secret in a repository or an environment.

 #### Disclaimer
+> [!WARNING]
-> :warning: **Save organisation secret is experimental:** In this repository there is an action that can be used to set or update organization-secrets.
+> **Saving organisation secret is experimental:** In this repository there is an action that can be used to set or update organization-secrets.
 However, this action is untested and can lead to unexpected errors when used.
 Therefore, use it at your own risk.

 ***